 Lewis and Eli opted for a 3pm ceremony for their summer wedding as they had a tea ceremony earlier in the day

 Elopement or small wedding

-Do what you like! all you need is someone to agree to marry you at that particular time and you’re all set! but since you have the freedom, consider working around golden hour for your ceremony and portraits using the above advice.
+Do what you like! all you need is someone to agree to marry you at that particular time and you’re all set! but since you have the freedom, consider working around golden hour for your wedding start time and portraits using the above advice.

 Bigger weddings 25+ people